-The planned asset allocation of the investments of the financial product will be at least 80% in alignment with the environmental/social characteristics promoted.
-In addition to the environmental and social characteristics promoted, the Sub-Investment Manager may use derivatives for hedging or efficient portfolio management, and may utilise cash or cash-like instruments in line with regulatory guidelines relating to ancillary liquid assets, collectively, of up to 20% of the financial product's investments.
-This has been represented in the graph below as: #1 "Aligned with E/S Characteristics" of at least 80%, and #2 Other to reflect that up to 20% of investments may be allocated to assets for hedging, efficient portfolio management and/or ancillary liquidity purposes as permitted by law and regulatory guidance.
+The planned asset allocation of the investments of the Sub-Fund will be at least 80% in alignment with the environmental/social characteristics promoted.
+In addition to the environmental and social characteristics promoted, the Sub-Investment Manager may use derivatives for hedging, efficient portfolio management, or investment, may invest in sovereign issuers and underlying funds, and may utilise cash or cash-like instruments in line with regulatory guidelines relating to ancillary liquid assets, collectively, of up to 20% of the Sub-Fund's investments.
+This has been represented in the graph below as: #1 "Aligned with E/S Characteristics" to reflect the proportion of investments that align with the environmental/ social characteristics promoted, i.e. at least 80%, and #2 Other to reflect that up to 20% of investments may be allocated to assets for hedging, efficient portfolio management, investment and/or ancillary liquidity purposes as permitted by law and regulatory guidance.

-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
+#1 Aligned with E/S characteristics includes the investments of the Sub-Fund used to attain the environmental or social characteristics promoted by the Sub-Fund.

-#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#2 Other includes the remaining investments of the Sub-Fund which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.

-- The sub-category #1B Other E/S characteristics covers investments aliqned with the environmental or social characteristics that do not qualify as sustainable investments - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?